mesjou/machine-intelligence/README.md

 # try to push your changes to remote
 git push

-# it failed because the brnach in remote was not yet created, so run
+# it failed because the brnach in remote was not yet created
+# next time, when it is set up, you can use the first command
 git push --set-upstream origin sheet-8-1
 ```